Il molecular engine is a macromolecule (usually protein) capable of converting chemical energy into mechanical force and movement.

 "Next, we would like to understand exactly how the engine's energy conversion mechanism works"said Iino.
 This is important because it is similar to the way electric eels produce their electrical energy from chemical energy.

-"If we can fully understand this molecular motor mechanism, it will be possible to develop a battery capable of converting energy into a plant similar to an artificial 'electric eel', or even drawing it from a human being."
-Maybe to feed one of the many nanorobots that will travel through our body to seek disease or to distribute treatment.
+“If we can fully understand this molecular motor mechanism, it will be possible to develop a battery that can convert energy in an implant similar to an artificial 'electric eel', or even by drawing it from a human.”
+Maybe to power one of many nanorobots that will travel through our body to seek disease or to distribute treatment.

 Lo studio is published in Journal of Biological Chemistry.